hugosoliveira/AC_Code_Analyzer/README.md

  `C:\User\Main_Folder\TFT_2\`
  `C:\User\Main_Folder\TFT_3\`
 `...`
-- Inside the TFT folder, you need to the CSV files, such as 11.CSV, 22.CSV..ect.
+- Inside the TFT folder, you there must be the CSV files, such as 11.CSV, 22.CSV..ect.
+- No matter how the files are named, they must end with the numbers 11,12, 21, 22.
+For example, __ANYNAME11.CSV__ , __ANY_NAME11.CSV__ , __ANYNAME_11.CSV__.
+This is very important.
+The codes need it to identify the correct columns of the data.

 ### In GNU Linux

 If you run linux, most probabily you already know what to do.
 If not, install python using the package manager of your Linux Distribution.